ignaworn/ADE7753/README.md

 # ADE7753

-## Work in progress, needs cleanup and testing on other platforms.
-## Now working with esp8266 all types changed since esp is 32 bits.
-### WARNING!
-If using this library with esp8266 change SPI mode to 3 since arduino core for esp8266 has an error in SPI.cpp or do this:https://github.com/esp8266/Arduino/issues/2416

-Interfaces with ADE7753 single phase energy meter IC.
+Library for ESP-IDF framework, interfaces with ADE7753 single phase energy meter IC.

-###Reads:
+## Disclaimer

+This is a work in progress, code needs further testing, cleanup and optimization.

+### Reads

 *Voltage
 *Current